Skip to main content

 • Up to 5.5 continuing education credits were offered at no cost to participants for multiple disciplines including nurses, social workers, and physicians.

-Call to actions for attendees:
+Calls to action for attendees:

-This report includes summaries and key takeaways from each session:
+This report includes summaries and key takeaways from each session.

 More about Older Adult Mental Health Awareness Day Symposium impact